Climate action microgrants

 Deadlines

-Applications will be assessed on a monthly basis during the year-long pilot scheme.
+Applications for the Community Climate Action Microgrants will be assessed every other month during the year.
+The School Climate Action Microgrants will be assessed termly.
 Funds will be released shortly after the applicants are notified that their application was successful.

 Deadline | Notification of outcome |